AlexanderJKeen/pythonChessGame/README.md

     I have the Move class representing a chess move.
 The 'GameModel' class has different methods like getBishopMoves, getRookMoves, 'getQueenMoves', and 'getKingMoves', each handling moves specific to a particular piece.
-However, when generating all valid moves, I use the 'movePiece' method, which, thanks to polymorphism, uniformly invokes the relevant move methods based on the piece being considered:
+However, when generating all possible valid moves, I use the 'getAllPossibleMoves' method, which, thanks to polymorphism, uniformly invokes the relevant move methods based on the piece being
+    considered:

 ![polymorphism example](assets/polymorphism.png)